 How is the Hubs Network organized?

-Hubs members help create healtheir, more resilient communities by giving residents better access to fresh produce and opportunities for exercise through gardening.
+Hubs members help create healtheir, more resilient communities by giving residents an opportunity for better access to fresh produce and opportunities for exercise through gardening.
+Hubs are networks of neighbors who are connecting around food, but those networks have the potential to be utilized for any community initiative.
 Gardens improve the local environment by reducing pollution, preventing erosion, and increasing biodiversity.

 Where can I find a place to garden?

 Gardening Matters can connect individuals with community gardens.
 Yards 2 Gardens also maintains a database of available yards on their website: http://www.y2g.org/.

 How is the Hubs Network supported?

 The key to the Hubs Network is an engaged membership, working together to build a strong community.
 When people volunteer and share their talents, the entire network becomes stronger.
 Anyone can support the Hubs with donated time, skills, supplies, and/or financial support by contacting us.
 Many neigbhorhood and organizational partnerships help make the Hubs work!